 General: The Santa Barbara County Air Pollution Control District (District) is responsible for implementing all applicable federal, state and local air pollution requirements which affect any stationary source of air pollution in Santa Barbara County.
 The federal requirements include regulations listed in the Code of Federal Regulations: 40 CFR Parts 50, 51, 52, 55, 61, 63, 68, 70 and 82.
 The State regulations may be found in the California Health & Safety Code, Division 26, Section 39000 et seq.
 The applicable local regulations can be found in the District's Rules and Regulations.
 This is a combined permitting action that covers both the Federal Part 70 permit (renewal of Part 70 Operating Permit 8240) as well as the State Operating Permit (reevaluation of Permit to Operate 8240).

-Santa Barbara County is designated as a non-attainment area for the state PM10 ambient air quality standard.
-As of July 1, 2020, the County achieved attainment status for the ozone state ambient air quality standards.
+Santa Barbara County is designated as a non-attainment area for the state ozone and PM{10} ambient air quality standard.